developer-zebra/developer-zebra-site/src/emdk-for-xamarin/2-0/mx/index.md

     description: Manage wireless settings like WiFi and GPRS for your device.
     visible: true
     items:
+      - title: Bluetooth Manager
+        url: bluetoothmgr
+        description: "The BluetoothMgr allows you to control whether a device will be allowed to pair with Bluetooth devices such as headsets and printers that come into range."
+        icon: /mx/icons/wirelessmgr.png
       - title: Cellular Manager
         url: cellularmgr
         description: "The CellularMgr allows you to control how a device's Cellular data connection is used."